GrowerMain/COMP2042_Y2_CW/README.md

 ## Conclusion
 While these envisioned features could have added intriguing dimensions to the Block Game, practical considerations, development complexity, and the goal of delivering a stable and enjoyable user experience led to their exclusion from the current implementation.

+# New Java Classes

+## SoundPlayer Class

+The `SoundPlayer` class is designed for handling audio playback in a JavaFX application.
+It utilizes the JavaFX media framework to manage the loading and playing of audio files.
+The class includes the following methods:

+### Constructor

+- `public SoundPlayer(String soundFilePath)`: Initializes a `SoundPlayer` object with the path to an audio file.
+    - **Parameters:**
+        - `soundFilePath`: A `String` representing the file path of the audio file.

+### play() Method

+- `public void play()`: Plays the loaded sound.
+This method stops the current playback, resets the media player to its initial state, and then starts playing the sound.

+### reset() Method

+- `public void reset()`: Stops the current playback and resets the media player to its initial state.

+## Direction Enum

+The `Direction` enum represents the possible movement directions in a game.
+It includes two constants: `LEFT` and `RIGHT`, which signify leftward and rightward movements, respectively.

+### Constants

+- `LEFT`: Represents the left direction.
+- `RIGHT`: Represents the right direction.

+### Usage Example

+The `Direction` enum provides a convenient and type-safe way to handle movement directions in a game.
+Usage examples include:

+- ```java
+  Direction playerDirection = Direction.LEFT;
+  // Perform actions for left movement

 # Modified Java Classes